-If the Hilario Agreement is terminated (i) by the Company without cause or (ii) by the executive for good reason, the Company must pay Mr. Hilario: (1) the Hilario Accrued Obligations earned through the date of termination;(2) an amount of his base salary equal to his current base salary over an 18 month period, such payments to be made in accordance with Company's normal payroll practices, less all customary and required taxes and employment-related deductions; (3) an amount of his incentive compensation equal to a monthly amount equal to one-twelfth of the target bonus for an 18 month period, based on year-to-date performance as determined by the Board in good faith, payable when other senior executives receive their annual bonuses for such year, and in no event later than March 15 of the year following the year in which the termination occurs (to the extent milestones for such bonus have not yet been agreed upon as of the tremination, reference will be made to the milestones established for the prior year); (4) any equity awards that vest over time and are unvested as of the termination date will be accelerated such that the portion of the equity awards that would have vested in the following 18 month period will vest as of the termination date; and (5) an amount equal to the "COBRA" premium for as long as Mr. Hilario, and if applicable, Mr. Hilario's dependents are eligible for COBRA, subject to a maximum of 18 months.
+If the Hilario Agreement is terminated (i) by the Company without cause or (ii) by the executive for good reason, the Company must pay Mr. Hilario: (1) the Hilario Accrued Obligations earned through the date of termination; (2) an amount of his base salary equal to his current base salary over an 18 month period, such payments to be made in accordance with Company's normal payroll practices, less all customary and required taxes and employment-related deductions; (3) an amount of his incentive compensation equal to a monthly amount equal to one-twelfth of the target bonus for an 18 month period, based on year-to-date performance as determined by the Board in good faith (to the extent milestones for such bonus have not yet been agreed upon as of the termination, reference will be made to the milestones established for the prior year); (4) any equity awards that vest over time and are unvested as of the termination date will be accelerated such that the portion of the equity awards that would have vested in the following 18 month period will vest as of the termination date; and (5) an amount equal to the "COBRA" premium for as long as Mr. Hilario, and if applicable, Mr. Hilario's dependents are eligible for COBRA, subject to a maximum of 18 months.